libops/docs/docs/development/metrics.md

 ## Container metrics

-All of the services running on your LibOps envionrment have CPU, memory, i/o, and network metrics emitted.
+All of the services running on your libops envionrment have CPU, memory, i/o, and network metrics emitted.
 These metrics can be viewed as an aggregate of all environments and all containers

 ![Container metrics](../assets/img/metrics/container-metrics.gif)

 ### Filter container metrics

-You also can filter which container metrics to view by selecting `cluster` to filter by a given LibOps environment and/or selectioning `name` to filter by a given service
+You also can filter which container metrics to view by selecting `cluster` to filter by a given libops environment and/or selectioning `name` to filter by a given service

 ![Filter metrics](../assets/img/metrics/container-metrics-filters.gif)